2022-23 COMPETITION

 LOWELL THOMAS TRAVEL JOURNALISM COMPETITION

-Rewarding Journalists for Outstanding Work in the Field for Nearly 40 Years
+Rewarding Journalists for Outstanding Work in the Field for 40 Years

 The SATW Foundation sponsors the annual Lowell Thomas Travel Journalism Competition.
 The first contest honored work done in 1984.
 Today the Foundation awards more than $25,000 annually in prize money for outstanding print, digital, multimedia and broadcast work.
 It is the premier competition in North America in the field of travel journalism.
 It has gained its stature for several reasons, most notably: